 I reserve the right to claim statutory interest at 8% above the Bank of England Base Rate from the date the debt becomes overdue in accordance with the Late Payment of Commercial Debts (Interest) Act 1998, and to claim an additional sum for pursuing the debt as provided for in the 2002 revision of the Act.
 I retain the copyright in the work until payment has been made in full.

 8. Acceptance and complaints

 You must confirm within 7 days of the receipt of a completed job that you are happy with it; a non-response will be interpreted as satisfaction.
 If you have reason to complain, please do so in writing within 7 days of receiving a completed job.
 Your complaint will be dealt with in a confidential manner, and I will endeavour to resolve things to your satisfaction.
-As a member of the Society for Editors and Proofreaders (SfEP) I am bound by its Code of Practice, and the SfEP has a complaints procedure.
+As a member of the Chartered Institute of Editing and Proofreading (CIEP) I am bound by its Code of Practice, and the CEIP has a complaints procedure.
 As a member of Cymdeithas Cyfieithwyr Cymru (the association of Welsh translators and interpreters), I must adhere to its Code of Professional Conduct.

 9. Unfortunate or unforeseen circumstances